Prompt length

 Structure helps

-The goal is not to write the longest possible prompt.
-The goal is to give FLUX a clear structure.
 A good prompt works like a set of instructions.
 It tells the model what kind of image you want, what the main subject is, where the scene happens, and how it should feel visually.
-One useful way to organize that information is this template: Here are a few visual examples of that structure applied in practice:

 Start by describing the image

 Start with the core subject or content of the image.
-That can be something simple:a cata family on a beachautumn foliage in a park

 - What the subject is doing:

-looking up,playing,running - How the action feels:
+- How the action feels:

-joyfully,fearfully,boldly - The mood of the image:
+- The mood of the image:

-ominous morning rain,dangerous sunset mountains,nostalgic coffee table
+ominous morning rain, dangerous sunset mountains, nostalgic coffee table

 - Start with a clear subject